 The public value score provides information on how the German public perceives organizations’ public value contribution.
 The unweighted average of the evaluation of the four public value dimensions is used to calculate the score.
 Organizations with a good total score, showed a high value contribution in all four dimensions.

-The public value scores ranged from 5.72 and 2.37.
+The public value scores ranged from 5.72 and 2.37 in 2015 and from 5.69 and 1.89 in 2019.
 These values are valid and/or “true” for the analyzed sample, i.e., the respondents.
 In order to infer the underlying “true” value applicable to the entire population, a statistical tool, namely the confidence interval, needs to be used.
 The confidence interval indicates an area, or interval, with a defined probability of being a “true” value.
 In this way it is possible to cope with the fluctuations or variances in the answers and the number of respondents.
 A confidence interval with a confidence level of 99.9% was specified to classify the groups.
 This means there is a 99.9% probability that the “true” value will lie within the identified value range between the upper and lower boundary of the interval.
 A higher selected confidence level leads to a lower risk of wrong assessments, but a wider interval.
 The confidence interval is individually calculated for each organization, because they have different characteristics: the number of respondents, the variance, or standard deviation, and the mean.